 Or Jackson being voted Town Selectman, ousting Taylor.
 He campaigned hard and managed to win the election, then immediately regretted it.
 It gets mentioned maybe twice more, then Taylor's back to the job with absolutely no warning.

 Absentee Actor: Everyone except Lauren Graham and Alexis Bledel misses a few episodes (Scott Patterson (Luke) is the most frequently seen after the two leads, appearing in all but five).

 Rory and Jess.
 Jess smoked, stole things, and generally caused mischief in Stars Hollow.
-Needless to say, they didn't last.
-However, they had a hard time to get over themselves, especially Jess, and Word of God revealed that if the series had continued for one more season, Rory would have ended up back together with Jess, seeing as he was ultimately the one who complemented her the best.
+Thanks to poor communication skills on his part however, they didn't last.
+They had a hard time to get over themselves, especially Jess, and Word of God revealed that if the series had continued for one more season, Rory would have ended up back together with him, seeing as he was ultimately the one who complemented her the best.

 Later, Rory and Logan.
 Logan was a wealthy party animal and womanizer who got Rory into trouble when they stole a boat (which was her idea, though).
 Rory and Logan's relationship lasts for about 2.5 seasons, and ends only in the penultimate episode of the series, when Rory turns down Logan's marriage proposal.

 Alpha Bitch: Francine "Francie" Jarvis, leader of the Puffs, Chilton's "secret" sorority; recruits Rory (and in turn, Paris) for the club.
 In season 3, she's the senior class president, often clashing with both Paris and Rory.